9 October 2019

 Enter a keyword and you can view related keywords & search volumes.
 Try to find keywords with a high volume and low competition and make a list of related keywords to use in 1 article.

 Make sure you add your main keyword to your page title.
-If you’re writing texts for a webshop product the title is generated automatically so you can skip that part, the Garden Connect CMS will do the magic.
+If you’re writing texts for a webshop product the title is generated automatically so you can skip that part, the Garden Connect Platform will do the magic.

 3. Use paragraphs